MemeBattle/monorepo/README.md

 ```

 ## Start all
-You need prepare all applications before (ligretto-backend, ligretto-frontend)
+You need prepare all applications before (ligretto-backend, ligretto-recovery)
 ```
 yarn ligretto:start
 ```